Steamed kale is an easy and flavorful side dish that's great for any healthy meal plan. It is one of our favorite vegetarian recipes.

 Next, you will heat some olive oil in a dutch oven and wilt the kale over medium-high heat; this takes a couple of minutes.

 After it is wilted, add the chopped garlic and sautée and stir for another minute.
 Then, add the lemon juice and water and bring them to a boil.

 Next, reduce heat, cover the Dutch oven, and cook for 15-20 minutes.

 If you know me personally, you probably are aware that in the five-plus years since we started Platter Talk, my waistline has proportionally increased with our followers.

 Not a good thing.

 We love our readers, and we enjoy creating new recipes, but something has to give, and to that end, I've decided to be more health-conscious in the kitchen.

-This kale recipe is a simple and healthy recipe.
-The lemon juice and zest play off the crushed red peppers and leave your palate wondering just what will come with the next crunchy bite.
+This steamed kale recipe is simple and healthy.
+The lemon juice and zest play off the crushed red peppers and leave your palate wondering what will come with the next crunchy bite.

 For me, I'm hoping that will be better health and one more tasty recipe from Platter Talk that our readers will love.